 The modern Etsy shopper, the family knitting with their own wool, the Victorian collector of curiosities — we all turn to fine materials to express ourselves uniquely.

-A native of Santa Cruz, California, I live in the San Francisco Bay Area with my husband, our wonder poodle George, and Mr. Toes, the polydactyl cat.
+A native of Santa Cruz, California, I live in Reno and the San Francisco Bay Area with my husband, our wonder poodle George, and Mr. Toes, the polydactyl cat.

 I hope to see you soon at a show, or contact me via email@example.com.